New Zealand Working Holiday Employment Rights

 The minimum wage in New Zealand is reviewed every year, so keep up to date on the new minimum wage here.
 This is the minimum pay before tax.
-As of 2016, it is NZ$15.25 an hour; which is:
+As of 2019, it is NZ$17.70 an hour; which is:

-This also applies to piece rates which is the money paid to an employee per fruit picked or garments produced, for example.
+This also applies to “piece rates” which is the money paid to an employee per fruit picked or garments produced, for example.
 Even if you are paid by the piece, you should still not get paid less than the minimum wage.

 When you are proposed a wage in New Zealand, keep in mind that the wage is usually before deductions, such as income tax.
-Tax deduction is known as PAYE (Pay As You Earn).
+The tax deduction is known as PAYE (Pay As You Earn).
 How much you earn determines how much is deducted.

 Fill out the Tax Code Declaration (IR330) form given to you by your employer to make sure the correct tax deductions are made.
 You will need an IRD number for this (find out how to get an IRD Number here).

 A small portion of this deduction is the ACC (Accident Compensation Corporation) levy, which is an insurance system covering the costs if you are injured and off work for an extended period.

-The PAYE tax is required by law so the employer does not need your consent for these deductions, however, your written content is needed for any other deductions made to your wage.
+The PAYE tax is required by law so the employer does not need your consent for these deductions, however, your written consent is needed for any other deductions made to your wage.

 REST AND MEAL BREAKS AT WORK